yakobie/acnhpoker/README.md

 * R17
 	* Update for Game version number 1.11.0
 	* Adjust the regen rate of Map Regenerator during idle time.
 Max idle time is about 1 minute.
+* R17.1
+	* Update for Game version number 1.11.1
+	* Rework the "Setting" for easier future update.

 ## Contributing